 Are there any unspoken rules we missed out here?
 Let us know in the comments below!

-Editor’s Note: This article was originally published on 21 February 2019 but was updated for your reading pleasure on 21 January 2020.
+Editor’s Note: This article was originally published in February 2019 but was updated for your reading pleasure in September 2020.

 Feature Image: cottonbro/Pexels